 HALF-BURIED HOUSE DRĂGHICENI, Olt, 19th century

-The frame at the entrance, decorated with archaic motifs such as the twisted rope, the solar circle, the rosettes, as well as the two wall plates carved as horse heads with protective role, give this dwelling a special touch.
+The framework from the entrance to Bordei, ornamented with archaic motifs such as the twisted rope, the solar circle, the rosettes, to which are added the two cosoroabs in the form of "horse heads" with a protective role, gives this home a special note.

-The living room has two beds made of planks placed at a right angle, with the legs hammered into the earth floor, on which were placed geometrically decorated dowry chests and vividly coloured thick hemp rugs.
-The attention is drawn by the “oblamnic”, a round object for domestic purposes that was worn on the head in order to transport more easily various recipients or weights.
+The living room has two beds arranged at a right angle, made of planks, with the legs beaten in the ground floor, on which were placed geometrically decorated dowry and thick, brightly colored hemp.
+It draws the attention of the obsolete, an object of household in the form of a colac, which was placed on the head to carry more containers or weights more easily.